What Is a Housing Bubble, and Are We in One?

 Final Thoughts

-Housing bubbles have historically shaped Canada’s real estate market with periods of rapid price growth followed by corrections.
-While past bubbles were fueled by speculation and unsustainable lending, today’s market looks quite different and is influenced more by supply shortages.
+Housing bubbles have historically shaped Canada’s real estate market, with periods of rapid price growth followed by severe corrections.
+While past bubbles were fuelled by speculation and unsustainable lending, today’s market looks quite different.

 Ready to get started?